 "I didn't.
 You just were."

 "Alright then.
-I'll start with something good then.
+I suppose I should start with something funny.
 Hmm… oh, when I was thirteen I magically blew up my aunt like a balloon…"